Fish oil is one supplement that can boost performance in and out of the gym.

 ALA is most commonly found in plants, while DHA and EPA are in most animal foods.
 For people who eat a lot of fish or other foods high with omega-3s, taking a fish oil supplement is not necessary, but considering smaller doses are also beneficial to help ensure you keep feeding your body with those vital omega 3 nutrients per day.

 Benefits Of Fish Oil

 Increased Recovery Time

-Fish oil can aid in recovery and speed up the recovery process, allowing for more efficient muscle growth.
-Known to possess anti-inflammatory properties, it can be extremely beneficial when working out, or even pre-workout, to get your mind and body right for an effective lift.
-Its ability to reduce muscle soreness (1) is also something very effective when it comes to your body repairing those tiny muscle tears that occur during your workout.
-A faster recovery means more gains and the ability to recharge before each and every workout.
+Fish oil supplements can aid in recovery and speed up the rehab process, allowing for more efficient growth and muscle building.
+Known to possess anti-inflammatory properties, it can be extremely beneficial when working out, or even pre-workout, to get your mind and body right for an effective bodybuilding lift.
+Its ability to reduce muscle soreness (1) is also something very effective when it comes to your body repairing those tiny muscle tears that occur during your sessions.

 Burning Excess Fat

 Although a fatty supplement, fish oil can actually increase your metabolic rate allowing you to burn more calories and work more efficiently to burn fat to see that bodybuilding aesthetic.
 By not taking in the proper nutrients, it can be easy to burn lean muscle instead of fat, which is quite the opposite of what you want to do.
 With a solid training routine, this can be very effective with fat loss (2).

 With fish oil in your dietary regiment, you can keep your body replenished with what it needs while not compromising your goal of increasing lean muscle and losing fat.
 That desired, shredded physique is right around the corner for you to enjoy all the benefits of a great body, as well as watching you achieve those bodybuilding goals and help increase muscle protein while losing body fat each and every day for that daily dose of exercise.
 Just what people want and need to reduce their weight and lead healthier lives.